The Best Internet Browsers in 2023

-- Highly Customizable User Interface: Vivaldi allows you to customize the way the search engine looks by letting you change anything from the background color and positioning of the address bar to changing mouse gestures and keyboard shortcuts.
+- Highly Customizable User Interface: Vivaldi allows you to customize the way the search engine looks by letting you change anything from the background color and positioning of the address bar to mouse gestures and keyboard shortcuts.

 How does browser rendering work?

 Browser rendering works by loading a page and reading the HTML code.
-It then takes the code and constructs a Document Object Model (DOM) tree, in which each node is an object representing a part of the document.
+The browser then takes the code and constructs a Document Object Model (DOM) tree, in which each node is an object representing a part of the document.
 In simple terms, browser rendering is the process in which website code is turned into the interactive website that you see in front of you.